mikeizbicki/cmc-csci040/topic_00_HTML/README.md

    > This requires that you add a snippet of HTML to your webpage.
    > (I recommend the very bottom, but any location is fine.)
    > Whenever you modify your webpage,
-   > you will have to go through the process of uploading your files to github using GitHub Desktop again.
+   > you will have to go through the process of uploading your files to github again.

 1. [Follow these instructions](https://support.google.com/analytics/answer/1008015?hl=en) to create a Google Analytics account and add Google Analytics to your webpage.

    > **NOTE:**
-   > Once again, you must modify your HTML in order to insert the required `<script>` tag into your webpage.
-   > Every time you modify your webpage, you must go through the process of uploading with GitHub Desktop.
+   > Don't forget to upload your modified file to github!

    > **NOTE:**
    > Google Analytics does NOT work when you have uBlock Origin activated.